Healthy No Bake Cookies

 4.65 from 88 votes

-These lightened up No Bake Cookies are made with cacao powder, pure maple syrup, and natural peanut butter.
+These Healthy No Bake Cookies are refined sugar free and made with cacao powder, pure maple syrup, and natural peanut butter.
 A delicious twist on the classic favorite cookie!

 Want to save this recipe?